 1. Qantas American Express Ultimate Card

-Apply for a new Qantas American Express Ultimate Card this month and you could net up to 102,500 Qantas Points, provided you don't already hold a credit card issued directly by American Express Australia (customers with only AMEX charge cards are clear to apply and pocket the bonus).
+Apply for a new Qantas American Express Ultimate Card this month and you could net up to 102,500 Qantas Points (now 50,000 points), provided you don't already hold a credit card issued directly by American Express Australia (customers with only AMEX charge cards are clear to apply and pocket the bonus).

-Finalise your application by January 30 2017 and you'll reap 5,000 bonus Qantas Points with your first purchase, a second round of 95,000 Qantas Points after spending at least $1,500 on the card within the first three months, plus a final helping of 2,500 Qantas Points after your first spend with Qantas.
+Finalise your application and you'll now reap 50,000 Qantas Points after spending at least $1,500 on the card within the first three months.

 A $450 annual fee is payable, but that's somewhat offset by a free return Qantas domestic flight each year and your ability to earn three Qantas Points per dollar spent with Qantas and at most Australian restaurants, uncapped.